 Lighten Your Load

 Do not overcommit!
 Sometimes, it is easy to fall into the trap of wanting to please everyone.
 Saying ‘NO” can be hard but you can lighten your load by setting healthy boundaries.
-Overcommitment, both professionally and personally, can increase stress," said Mottsin Thomas, MD.
+Overcommitment, both professionally and personally, can increase stress," said Joshua Flatow, MD.

 As you clear up your schedule by making better use of your time, don't forget to prioritize your mental health.
 We all need a break from time to time.
 Plan to take a mindful moment by reserving 10 minutes to focus on the moment at hand.
 When we practice mindfulness, it helps calm racing thoughts by tuning into what we’re sensing in the present moment rather than reliving the past or imagining the future